Processing math: 0%

 Homework 8 (due 27 March) (solution): p.190: #3a, 3c, 3d; p.198: #1, 2a, 3, 5, 6, 8

-Homework 9 (due 3 April) (solution): p.198: #2 (note: $(1,2)^T = \begin{bmatrix} 1 \\ 2 \end{bmatrix}$), 3a, 6a, 8 (note: $(2,-3)^T=\begin{bmatrix} 2\\-3 \end{bmatrix}$ and $(-4,8)^T = \begin{bmatrix} -4 \\ 8 \end{bmatrix}$); p.202 #1a, 1c, 1e, 2 (do only 1a,1c,1e for this), 3; p.207: #1a, 1c, 1f, 1j, 1n
+Homework 9 (due 3 April) (solution): p.198: #2 (note: (1,2)^T = \begin{bmatrix} 1 \\ 2 \end{bmatrix}), 3a, 6a, 8 (note: (2,-3)^T=\begin{bmatrix} 2\\-3 \end{bmatrix} and (-4,8)^T = \begin{bmatrix} -4 \\ 8 \end{bmatrix}); p.202 #1a, 1c, 1e, 2 (do only 1a,1c,1e for this), 3; p.207: #1a, 1c, 1f, 1j, 1n

 Homework 10 (due 10 April) (solution): p.207: #1b, 1d, 1e; p.218: #1, 2, 3